 Joined Eastside in 2013 email Helen

 A Kentucky native, Helen first came to the Bay Area to attend Stanford University, where she received a B.A. in Urban Studies and an M.A. in Communication.
-She then spent a year in Chicago as an Urban Prep Fellow, where she taught and mentored 9th grade boys.
-Helen now works as a College Coach, advising alumni in their first two years of college.
+After graduation, she spent a year in Chicago as an Urban Prep Fellow, where she taught and mentored 9th grade boys.
+Helen then returned to the Bay Area as a College Coach and stayed in that role for four years before transitioning to a Career Coach.

 Joined Eastside in 2017 email Marisol